TheBILEU/python_exercices02/README.md

 # python_exercices02

-Conditional Exercices with questions in PDF
-Exercícios de Condicional com as questões no PDF
+Conditional Exercices with questions in PDF\n Exercícios de Condicional com as questões no PDF